|Volume 9 Number 1. June 2007

 give all possible help from here as regards news items.

-We propose to revert to the previous practice of circulating the Newsletter to all members in hard copy form as not
+We propose to revert to the previous practice of circulating the Newsletter to all members in hard copy form as not all

-know and we will try to fill the gaps for you.
+will try to fill the gaps for you.

 This issue is a little late appearing as the change of editor was only advised in mid November, but we hope to get